NashWellington/NNES/tests.md

 * In Pac-Man, at some point, tones change from being not constant (i.e. playing notes normally) to constantly playing.
 This stops every time a big pellet gets eaten (and the sfx change).
 This probably has something to do with timers being messed up.
 Maybe tones are played constantly once a timer's value hits 0?

 ## Mapper
+* //TODO set CHR-RAM if specified, CHR-ROM otherwise

 ## Input

 ## Misc
+TODO move game-specific bugs to a compatibility.md file or something
 * Dr. Mario halts after playing for 5-10 minutes or so.
 It's possible that all games do this (maybe an issue with frame/cycle count integer overflow?) but it hasn't been tested.
 * Note: I haven't checked this since the major interface change, so it's possible this is no longer true.
+* Final Fantasy crashes on opcode $22
+* Castlevania II crashes on opcode $72
+* Barbie: black screen on startup
+* Program leaks memory at exit (only viewable with address sanitizer)

 # Regressions